Financial-Times/origami-build-tools/README.md

 ### demo

+Builds component demos into the `demo` directory from a demo config file.

 Config:

 * local: `Boolean` Build local HTML, CSS and JS files, in addition to demo HTML for the build service.
 Also runs a local server to help you test your demos.